microsoft/azure-health-data-services-toolkit/samples/CustomIdentityHeader/README.md

-# Using Custom Identity Header
+# Using custom identity header

 This sample solution describes how to append and replace existing headers with custom headers by using claim type in the security token and returns the modified collection headers.